feedhenry/rhmap-push-test-cloud-app/README.md

 ```bash
 $ npm install && npm start
 ```
-You should be able to see if its running by opening http://localhost:8001.
+You should be able to see if it's running by opening http://localhost:8001.

 #### RHMAP
 Create a node _Cloud App_ inside your project and push this code to its git repository (git link in _Details_ section), then simply deploy the app (In _Deploy_ section).
 Remember to select a node version greater than or equal to 4.4.